Take a look at this short pamphlet that I produced for Michael Mainelli and all at Long Finance in the City of London. Enjoy!

 Ian is well known for his arguments against ‘scientism’, and these can be found in the book Science’s First Mistake that he wrote with his good friend Dionysios Demetis.
 They are planning a follow up, in which they will consider how computer technology is changing the human perception of ‘reality’.
 Ian is also highly critical of the many YouTube videos that place Science in conflict with Religion, and how they misrepresent Agnosticism.
 Check out his video An Agnostic Responds.

-On ‘retirement’ he was made a Professor Emeritus at the LSE, and is still contactable through his LSE e-mail, or the telephone number given above.
+On ‘retirement’ he was made a Professor Emeritus at the LSE, and is contactable through his e-mail or the telephone number given above.
 Ian is now busier than ever, writing books and articles, giving interviews, travelling the world consulting and on speaking engagements.
 You can find out more about him by going to his biography page.
 For details on his availability to speak or consult for you please go to his consultancy page.

 Two decades ago Angell published The New Barbarian Manifesto, and his predictions have proved amazingly accurate.
 He followed up this book with Flight of the Golden Geese in which, with co-author David Lesperance, he describes how the super-rich were fleeing high-tax states, and finding very welcoming havens.